SAMPEL-Group/12-6_Nucleation/masters/README.md

-Author: PH Minh
+Author: PH Minh \
-Last modified by: PH Minh
+Last modified by: PH Minh \
-Last modified on: 07-17-2023
+Last modified on: 10-03-2025

-# Purpose of this folder
+## Content

 - This folder serves as a directory where we store information about our system.
     - .top file
     - .mdp file
     - .gro file
     - .trr and path-.txt files for our configs so that we can start running RETIS
     - setup-.sh scripts so that we can setup our path ensemble folders

-# Caveat

-- The caveat of this folder (as you may notice) is that you will not find the .trr and .txt files.
-These files are in the config extraction folder, which is in the "get-init-config" directory.
+        - NOTE: Please source these two setup shell scripts.

+## Special Note

+- You will notice that the `*.trr` and `.txt` files are not contained within this directory.
+The files are too large to be uploaded here.
+- Please reach out to sarupria@umn.edu and minhx010@umn.edu for access to these files.